massma/eee-grad-website/source/ta-resources.md

 Columbia EEE TA Student Resources
 ---------------------------------------

-This website hosts documentation for EAEE TAs.
-The website is provided for EAEE students, by EAEE students.
+This website hosts documentation for EEE TAs.
+The website is provided for EEE students, by EEE students.

 **Contributions are enthusiastically encouraged!** Please feel free to edit any of the Google documents and add files to any of the